 These speculations are presented without any mathematical evidence because the emerging picture is simple enough to visualize and evaluate in order to allow for that.

 Since my idea does not rest on mathematical ground so far, this is an open issue for anyone to investigate.

 Any thesis claiming new insights need to confirm to- and

-else replace them with explanations that can be tested, but how
+or else replace them with explanations that can be tested,

-do you test time?
-You would need to get a sample to analyze.
+but how do you test time?
+You would need to get a sample to

 The sample in the case of time would be the shortest moment imaginable.
 Planck Time.
 At the order of 10ˉ⁴⁴s this is such a short duration that it would qualify for the analysis, but since the Planck realm is far below our ability to reach you need to find other clues.